Education Department General Administrative Regulations [EDGAR Part 86] Annual Notification

 The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited at Muhlenberg College.
 Any employee or student violating this rule will experience disciplinary action.
 The College reserves the right to contact both state and federal offices charged with enforcing state and federal laws.
 Off-the-job illegal drug use which could adversely affect an employee’s job performance or could jeopardize the safety of others may result in disciplinary action, up to and including termination of employment.

-Employees undergoing prescribed medical treatment with a legal drug that may impair job performance should report this treatment to the Vice President of Human Resources.
+Employees undergoing prescribed medical treatment with a legal drug that may impair job performance should report this treatment to Human Resources.
 In appropriate cases, certain job accommodations may be necessary for the safety of the employee, students, the public and fellow employees.
 Failure to disclose such treatment where it may create a direct threat of harm may result in disciplinary action up to and including termination of employment.
 The use or possession of alcohol during the work day and reporting to work under the influence of alcohol are also violations of Muhlenberg College’s policy.

-The College offers an Employee Assistance Program for faculty & staff.
+The College offers a confidential Employee Assistance Program for faculty & staff.
 Additionally, the Vice President of Human Resources and the Director of Employment and Benefits are prepared to confidentially handle referrals to appropriate programs for employees who seek assistance with drug and alcohol counseling and rehabilitation.
 Further, the health insurance plan offered by the College to full-time employees provides for the treatment of drug abuse in a participating substance abuse treatment facility.

 Sanctions